 the Organic Act.
 Congressmen considered naming the territory Lincoln after the recently deceased president, before settling on Wyoming.
 Wy was admitted as the 44th state on July 10, 1890.

 At this same time, the federal government decided that it would retain a larger portion of non-private lands rather than give it all to the states.
 This resulted in the feds controlling up to 48% of land in many western states.
 It was never "state" land to start with.
+However, the federal government does contribute to over 1/3 of the state's total revenues.

 In addition, the act creating the state has conditions attached to many of the lands ceded to the state.
 This has been a source of contention at many levels over the years.
 It's a complex legal, policy, and even constitutional issue.